Empirical Equilibrium: Introduction

 It is well known that the set of Nash equilibria of a game may contain elements that are implausible.
 That is, it is somehow evident that some Nash equilibria are not likely to be observed if the game actually takes place (see Example~\ref{Ex:Gamma_1}).
 If one is interested in the positive content of this theory, this is problematic.
 In applications, one often performs extreme case scenario analyses based on the set of outcomes predicted for a certain game by a solution concept.
 If some of these outcomes are implausible, then a worst case scenario analysis can be unnecessarily pessimistic, and a best case scenario analysis can be unrealistically optimistic.

 The response of game theory and economics to this problem has been to advance equilibrium refinements, i.e., selections from the Nash equilibrium solution.
-With only few exceptions, which have never been used in applications nor further studied (see Sec.~\ref{Sec:Literature}), equilibrium refinements determine as implausible each equilibrium in which an agent plays a weakly dominated action with positive probability (from \citealp{Selten-1975-IJGT} and \citealp{Myerson-1978-IJGT}, to \citealp{K-Mertens-1986-Eca} and the latest iterations in \citealp{Milgrom-Mollner-2017-SSRN} and \citealp{Fudenberg-He-2018}; see \citealp{VanDamme-1991-Springer} for an earlier survey).
-These equilibrium refinements have been widely used in applications.
-They are explicitly invoked to obtain comparative statics in strategic environments \citep[e.g.,][]{Milgrom-Mollner-2017-SSRN,Fudenberg-He-2018}.
-They, are also explicitly used to overcome the negative results that one arrives at with a worst case scenario analysis of mechanisms based on the full set of Nash equilibria \citep{Palfrey-Srivastava-1991-Eca,Jackson-REStud-1992}.
-Finally, they implicitly support the design of strategy-proof institutions, usually advocated, when available, in market design environments \citep[e.g.,][]{Roth-1984-JPE, Abdulkadiroglu-Sonmez-AER-2003}.

-In what seems to be moving in a parallel universe, experimental studies have shown that weakly dominated behavior is persistently observed in strategic situations.
-In particular, a robust body of evidence has emerged from experiments in games that have dominant strategy equilibria induced by strategy-proof mechanisms \citep{COPPINGER-et-al-1980,Kegel-et-al-1987-Eca,Kegel-Levin-1993-EJ,Attiyeh2000-PC,Harstad-2000-EE,Cason-et-al-2006-GEB,CHEN-Sonmez-2006-JET, Andreoni-Che-Kim-2007-GEB,Li-AER-17}.
-More recently, the analysis of large field data sets from high stakes games, as career choice and school choice, is corroborating the findings from laboratory experiments \citep{Hassidim-et-al-2016,Artemov-Che-He-2017,REESJONES-2017-GEB,Chen-Pereyra-2018}.
+With only few exceptions---which have never been used in applications nor further studied (details below)---equilibrium refinements determine as implausible each equilibrium in which an agent plays a weakly dominated action with positive probability (from \citealp{Selten-1975-IJGT} and \citealp{Myerson-1978-IJGT}, to \citealp{K-Mertens-1986-Eca} and the latest iterations in \citealp{Milgrom-Mollner-2017-SSRN} and \citealp{Fudenberg-He-2018}; see \citealp{VanDamme-1991-Springer} for an earlier survey).
+By contrast, experimental studies have shown that weakly dominated behavior is persistently observed in strategic situations.
+In particular, a robust body of evidence has emerged from experiments in games that have dominant strategy equilibria induced by strategy-proof mechanisms \cite[see][for a multiple study analysis]{Velez-Brown-2019-SP}.